 Authorship declaration

 Mannix Chan, Yaqi Jin, Eva Yiyu Chen, and Shanshan Peng designed the initial study, developed the experimental materials for each study respectively and wrote an initial draft of the Registered Report Stage 1.
+Aaron Charlton did an initial editing of the Registered Report Stage 1 draft.

-Mannix Chan took lead over the project, redid the survey design and analyses, finalized the materials and analysis scripts, and wrote the manuscript for submission.
+Mannix Chan took the lead over the project, redid the survey design and analyses, finalized the materials and analysis scripts, wrote the manuscript for submission, and addressed reviewer feedback.

-Aaron Charlton rewrote the initial Registered Report Stage 1 draft, and provided feedback and reviewed drafts for the current project.
+Eva Yiyu Chen and Aaron Charlton provided feedback and reviewed drafts for the current project.

-Gilad Feldman supervised and guided each step in the project, ran the data collection, conducted the pre-registration, and edited the manuscript for submission.
+Gilad Feldman supervised and guided each step in the project, ran the data collection, conducted the pre-registration, and edited the manuscript for submission and the reply to reviewer feedback.

 Rights